OpenDemocracyManitoba/OpenDemocracyManitoba.github.io/_posts/2014-07-17-richard-pietros-open-government-tour.md

 **Mary Agnes Welch** of the Winnipeg Free Press.
 Mary Agnes has written a number of data-driven stories for the Winnipeg Free Press.
 She also works with journalism students at Red River College on FIPPA / Data research projects.

-**Colin Craig** of the Canadian Tax Payers Federation.
+**Colin Craig** of the Canadian Taxpayers Federation.
 Colin's interest in open government is due to his experience with FIPPA requests and his organization's focus on accountability.

 We're currently in talks with the following folks to secure more participants: